-For complete submission guidelines please refer to the CALL FOR PARTICIPATION.
+For complete submission guidelines please refer to the CALL FOR PARTICIPATION

 You will be able to access and revise your proposal after it is submitted.

-Fortieth Annual Appalachian Studies Conference
+Forty-First Annual Appalachian Studies Conference

-Proposals may be submitted from August 22 through October 14, 2016.
+Proposals may be submitted from August 15 through October 9, 2017.
 Late and incomplete proposals will not be considered.
 Submitters will be notified in November regarding the status of their submissions.
 Submitters should be available for scheduling at any time during the entire conference.
 It is not possible to guarantee any session or participant a particular day or time on the program.